Privacy Policy

 2.1 Support-Requests

 We also process your personal data as part of customer support if you contact us with a request regarding the AHOI or our sandbox.
 In doing so, we process the following personal data in particular: first name, last name, e-mail, telephone number and account data.
+The legal basis for data processing in accordance with this section is Art.
+6 (1) lit. a), b) and f) DSGVO.

 3 AHOI Sandbox

 To use the API, it is necessary to generate a sandbox access.
 The following information is required to register a private access: Your email address, a password of your choice, your first and last name, your address, postcode and city.
 You can also voluntarily provide us with your mobile phone number and other address details.
 You can also voluntarily provide us with further details within the API.
 In the case of commercial use, we also ask for the purpose of use, your company and your job title as part of the registration process.
+We use the so-called double-opt-in procedure for registration, i.e. your registration is only completed when you have confirmed your registration via a confirmation e-mail sent to you for this purpose by clicking on the link contained therein.
+If you do not confirm your registration within 7 days, your registration and your personal data will be deleted from our database.
+After registering, you will receive your personal Sandbank access along with your user name and PIN.
+The legal basis for data processing is Art.
+6 para.
+1 lit. a) and f) DSGVO.

-4. application for cooperation
+4. Application for cooperation

 Teams can apply for cooperation with us on our website using a form.
 The following data can be entered: company, field of activity of the company, special features of the team, ideas and wishes regarding the cooperation, contact data, contact person, e-mail address, business, number of customers, competitors, business model, challenge.
 In addition, a pitch deck can be uploaded.
 All information is voluntary.
 The legal basis for data processing is the implementation of pre-contractual measures in response to your enquiry, Art.
 6 (1) p.
 1 lit. b) DSGVO or our overriding legitimate interest pursuant to Art.
 6 (1) p.
 1 lit. f) DSGVO.

-5. applicants
+5. Applicants

 In the context of an application for employment with us, your data will be stored and processed for the purpose of the possible offer of employment and application management.
 The following data is particularly relevant in the application process: Name, first name, title, address data, contact data, date of birth, CV, certificates, cover letters.
 The legal basis for data processing is Art.
 6 para.
 1 p.
 1 lit. b) DSGVO in conjunction with, § 26 para.
 1 BDSG.